 How to:

-- Lie on a flat bench with your feet flat on the ground and chest under the bar.
+- Lie on a flat bench with your feet flat on the ground and your chest under the bar.

 - Keep your arms straight above your chest.
 That’s the starting position.

-- Brace your core, inhale and lower the bar toward your chest and then press the bar upward in a controlled manner until your arms are fully straight.
+- Brace your core, inhale, and lower the bar toward your chest and then press the bar upward in a controlled manner until your arms are fully straight.
 This is your one repetition.

-- Do four sets of 12, 10, 8 and 6 reps with heavier weights.
+- Do four sets of 12, 10, 8, and 6 reps with heavier weights.

 2. Barbell Overhead Press